 How do I Invest in a REIT?

 A broker, investment advisor or financial planner can help analyze an investor’s financial objectives and recommend appropriate REIT investments.
+According to a 2020 Chatham Partners study, 83% of financial advisors recommend REITs to their clients.

 How is the value of REIT shares typically assessed?